-Experiments and explorations on building a career from scratch.
+Experiments on building a career without a degree.

 Study hard, get good grades, get a degree, and you’ll get a job.
 We’ve heard this story for decades, and it’s no longer true.
 Degrees are overpriced and they don’t match up to real-world experience.

 We need a better story.

 In this podcast, I show you that better story.
 Every week, I interview explorers, creators, and dropouts who are taking the leap into the real world and building a life and career on their own terms.
 Most of them are not wildly successful household names (yet).
 They are human.
 They have the same insecurities that you and I have, and they fail just as often, if not more.

 Take a listen as we discuss self-education, entrepreneurship, building a career from scratch, dropping out of college, and tons more with some of the most innovative young people out there.
 Hopefully you can learn as much from them as I have.

 On my flight today, I observed man and woman bickering at each other.
 They were finding their seats and frankly acting quite childish.
 Every time I thought the argument had ended, one of them threw in another snarky comment at the other to escalate it out of pride.
 We’ve all been there.